Pupil Premium Spending

 Challenge number Detail of challenge

-4 Work ethic (both in-class and out of class) and pastoral data indicates that there are cohorts of students whose behaviour and lack of scholarly routines are creating a barrier to their success.
+3 Work ethic (both in-class and out of class) and pastoral data indicate that there are cohorts of students whose behaviour and lack of scholarly routines are creating a barrier to their success.
 Learning walks and monitoring of standards highlights the students that are lacking organisational routines (particularly at Key Stage 3); effective work habits both in school, and at home.

 Intended outcomes